Retrieval as a Decision: Training-Free Adaptive Gating for Efficient RAG: Experimental Setup

-\paragraph{Threshold sweeps, metrics, and reproducibility.} For each gate, we sweep the decision threshold $\tau$ to expose accuracy-efficiency frontiers.
+\paragraph{Threshold sweeps, metrics, and reproducibility.} For each gate, we sweep the decision threshold $\tau$ to expose accuracy–efficiency frontiers.
 We report Exact Match (EM) and F1 (standard normalization), Retrieval Rate $\pi=\Pr[U>\tau]$, and $\Delta$ latency — extra seconds per query relative to the Never-RAG baseline on the same dataset/hardware; absolute latencies are provided once in table footnotes.
-Calibration of $\tau$ can target a retrieval budget via the empirical CDF of $U$ on a \texttt{dev} set, but in main results we present grid sweeps and select representative operating points at modest budgets ($\sim$5-20\%).
-All runs use batch size $1$ and identical decoding parameters across modes; for variance we fix the temperature and RNG seed.
+Calibration of $\tau$ can target a retrieval budget via the empirical CDF of $U$ on a \texttt{dev} set, but in main results we present grid sweeps and select representative operating points at modest budgets ($\sim$5–20\%).
+Because decoding is deterministic (greedy) and the retriever is frozen, randomness enters only through the variance gate’s short prefixes and dataset sampling.
+To quantify statistical reliability, we compute bootstrap 95\% confidence intervals over queries for EM/F1 and, for key configurations (Never-RAG, Always-RAG, and the best TARG operating points), repeat evaluation under different RNG seeds in the Appendix \ref{app:sensitivity}.
+All runs use batch size $1$ and identical decoding parameters across modes; for variance we fix the temperature and RNG seed in main tables and vary them only in ablations.